mebeim/aoc/2021/README.md

 ```

 All that's left to do for part 2 is increment the counters for all points on
-horizontal lines and re-count the overlapping points again:
+diagonal lines and re-count the overlapping points again:

 ```python
 for line in lines: